august21st/game/august21-event/project/README.md

 ### Phase descriptions:
-- **loading_screen**: Will wait until the next phase update before attempting to slide the player into the correct stage of the game. *(Duration: ~3 minutes for initial game load OR longest phase length)*
+- **loading_screen**: Will wait until the next phase update before attempting to slide the player into the correct stage of the game. *(Duration: ~1 minute for initial game load OR longest phase length)*
-- **intro**: Camera sequence of main event storyline, introducing the player to the protagonists and greater event context. *(Duration: ~2 minutes)*
+- **intro**: Camera sequence of game storyline, introducing the player to the objective and game context. *(Duration: ~2 minutes)*
-- **roof:intro**: Camera sequence of intro characters entering roof, guide showing the player where notable items are, and describing game controls. *(Duration: ~30s)*
+- **roof:intro**: Camera sequence of storyline characters entering roof, short tutorial showing the player where notable items are, and describing game controls. *(Duration: ~30s)*
 - **roof:vortex**: Vortex spawns overhead, starts throwing down chairs and random objects, that will kill the player on contact. *(Duration: ~3 minutes)*